ksundeen/mymooder/README.md

        ...coming

 ## IOS
+Several Options Exist:

+#### 1. Use UTM using Chemu to run emulators and vm for machines.
+#### 2. Use the Darling package to buils os apps with xcode: https://www.baeldung.com/linux/xcode
+#### 3. You need to download the specific iso image for non-macOs machines.
+See https://ubuntu.com/download/desktop/thank-you?version=24.04&architecture=amd64&lts=true
+#### 4. Download the specific ISO image to use ubuntu-24.04-desktop-amd64.iso
-- Install XCode on Any Ipad or Mac Device
+#### 5. Install XCode on Any Ipad or Mac Device
- - If developing on an Ipad, use https://coder.com/blog/a-guide-to-writing-code-on-an-ipad
+#### 6. If developing on an Ipad, use https://coder.com/blog/a-guide-to-writing-code-on-an-ipad

 ## {PREFERRED DEVELOPMENT ENVIRONMENT for both Windows & IOS}
 Instead of trying to support both IOS and Windows WSL, just use Ubuntu, the linux distributions that will natively support docker, node, and react development.
-It's unclear id XCode could be installed for Ubuntu though.
+It's unclear if XCode could be installed for Ubuntu though.

 ## Install & Configure A Development Environment Using Windows Subsystem for Linux (WSL) in Windows:
 1. Open the Windows terminal (`cmd.exe`) and install Windows Subsystem Linux (WSL) 2: